-Welcome to the home of the 4th Explorers!
+Welcome to the home of the 4th Explorer

-Pencils, pencil cap erasers, white board markers both fine tip and regular, 3 single subject notebooks, 3 folders. antiseptic wipes, and tissue.
+Pencil cap erasers, whiteboard markers both a fine tip and regular, 1 3- subject notebook, 2 folders, binder paper antiseptic wipes, and tissue.

 We are a class of 24 students who enjoy exploring our world.
-This year we will become a class of only 4th graders.
 We learn about the geography and the historical events that shaped our state through hands-on and interactive studies.
 As an art school, we incorporate the arts in social studies, language arts and science.
 Students receive instruction from the following specialists each week:

 - General Music: 1x/week